-2011 Company Performance
+2012 Company Performance

 MYR Group is a leading specialty contractor serving the electrical infrastructure market in the United States.
 We are one of the largest national contractors servicing the transmission and distribution sector of the United States electric utility industry.
 Our transmission and distribution customers include electric utilities, cooperatives and municipalities.
-To those customers, we provide a broad range of services which includes design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair throughout the continental United States.
+To our transmission and distribution customers, we provide a broad range of services which includes design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair throughout the continental United States.
 We also provide commercial and industrial electrical contracting services to facility owners and general contractors in the western United States.
-Fiscal year 2011 was a year of major progress and accomplishment for our company on many fronts:
+Fiscal year 2012 was a year of significant growth and accomplishment for our company on many fronts: